-In our system, we have discretely encountered the measurement problem but from the other side.
-Indeed, we started with a singular incremental contribution describing the participation of the observer in nature and then we have derived the wave-function (which supports a plurality, or superposition, of measurement results) using the appropriate Lagrange-multiplier equation to maximize the entropy.
-This is the opposite direction of the standard formulation which applies a measurement to the wave-function:
+In our system, we have crossed through the measurement problem but from the other side.
+Indeed, we started with a singular incremental contribution describing the participation of the observer in nature and then we have derived the wave-function (which supports a plurality, or superposition, of measurement results) by having used the Lagrange-multiplier equation to maximize the entropy of a measure constrained by 'click' recorders.
+This is the opposite direction of the standard formulation which applies a measurement to the wave-function to get the 'clicks':